-The cottage garden is a much-loved planting style – a pretty, romantic jumble of bulbs, annuals, perennials and flowering shrubs and climbers.
+The cottage garden planting style combines a romantic jumble of bulbs, annuals, perennials and flowering shrubs and climbers.

 In contrast to a more carefully manicured herbaceous border, a cottage garden is an informal affair – a mix of closely but informally planted brightly coloured flowers.
 Cottage gardens are made up of a mix of colours, as opposed to a strict colour scheme.

 Traditionally, cottage gardens had an emphasis on practicality, mixing livestock, vegetables and fruit as well as flowers, which were mostly grown for their medicinal or edible properties.
-Cottage gardens today mostly focus on ornamental flowers, but it’s possible to mix them with edibles, too – discover ways to mix edible and ornamental plants.
+Cottage gardens today mostly focus on ornamental flowers, but it's possible to mix them with edibles, too.

 Here are some key flowering plants for the cottage garden look.

 Hardy geraniums come in a range of colours, from dark purple to white, and grow brilliantly in sun or shade.
-They are perfect for the front of the border – chop them back after the first flush of flowers and they should reward you with a second flush.
-Discover 10 hardy geraniums to grow.
+They're perfect for the front of the border – chop them back after the first flush of flowers and they should reward you with a second flush.

 With their pretty flowers with a strong, clove scent, pinks (Dianthus) are essential cottage garden flowers, and come in a range of colours and forms; many have a clove scent.
 Short-lived perennials, they make good bedding plants – grow at the front of sunny borders and in containers.